 The water and wastewater industry displayed its knack for resiliency throughout the pandemic.
 As essential workers, our operators, field crews, customer service representatives, engineers, leaders, and everyone who supports this vital industry dug deep to continue producing clean drinking water and protecting the environment by treating our wastewater.
 Despite the same constraints everyone else is facing — working from home, working with limited resources, limited staff, reduced revenue — we came together.
 The water industry showed up for our communities.

 For years, the industry has been trying to bring awareness to this vital resource, and last week, the President gave us the extra jolt our industry needed with this executive order.
 No one group can or should tackle these issues alone.
-Communication and collaboration are the two vital components we need to move the needle forward, as we’ve stated in this previous blog.
+Pandemic collaboration and communication are the two vital components we need to move the needle forward, as we’ve stated in this previous blog.